A Letter to a Worried Mom

 Instead of pushing your thoughts away, try acknowledging them with something like, “Thank you, mind, for giving me this thought.”
 Then you can let the thought exist as long as it wants to.
 This shift can help take away some of the power that worries hold over you.

 This is where the “and” mindset comes in.
 You can experience worry and still live your life how you want to.
 You can feel anxious and still be present with your family.
 You can feel worried and still enjoy a walk with your baby.
 By accepting that sometimes you have anxious thoughts and letting them be without fighting them, you can disarm your thoughts.
+Being an anxious mother or a worried mother doesn’t take away from being a good mother.

 I know you’re a good parent.
 You’re showing it just by being here and caring this much.